UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

-If we just looked at the bar chart, we could not tell which of the distributions it came from, but looking at the points directly we would arrive at widely different conclusion regarding our data.
+If we just looked at the bar chart, we could not tell which of the distributions it came from, but looking at the points directly we would arrive at a widely different conclusion regarding our data.

 In sample B, the points seem to on average be slightly different between the two groups, although there is significant overlap between the